nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 \CHAPTER_NAME is the name of the new chapter that you would like to create, such as `Topic 1`, `Chapter 1` or `Newton's laws of motion`.

 ##### Key Pointers:
-* Similar to module, Kaji does not allow duplicate of chapter names, therefore, if the existing chapter has the same name as the new chapter, you will get an error message
+* Similar to module, KAJI does not allow duplicate of chapter names, therefore, if the existing chapter has the same name as the new chapter, you will get an error message
-* Kaji is not case-sensitive, therefore, a new chapter named `chapter`  will be treated equally to a module named `CHAPTER`.
+* KAJI is not case-sensitive, therefore, a new chapter named `chapter`  will be treated equally to a module named `CHAPTER`.

 ##### Example 1:
 In this example, you are going to add a new chapter called `Chapter 1`. <br>
 Below are steps of using this `add` command: <br>
 * Step 1: Enters the command `add Chapter 1` into the command prompt which your new chapter name comes after the key word `add`.
 ![Add Chapter 1](UG_Images/addChapter1.PNG)
-* Step 2: In Kaji, you can give new chapters a rate to pre-set its revision schedules.
+* Step 2: In KAJI, you can give new chapters a rate to pre-set its revision schedules.
 If you would like to keep it as fault state, you can simply enter `N`.
-To demonstrate this feature fully, you may enter `Y` to rate the new chapter and check out how will Kaji responses!
+To demonstrate this feature fully, you may enter `Y` to rate the new chapter and check out how will KAJI responses!
 ![Add Chapter 2](UG_Images/addChapter2.PNG)
-* Step 3: You choose to rate the new chapter from the previous step, therefore, you can rate your chapter as `Easy`, `Medium` or `Hard` by entering `E`, `M` and `H` as shown as the instruction given by Kaji.
+* Step 3: You choose to rate the new chapter from the previous step, therefore, you can rate your chapter as `Easy`, `Medium` or `Hard` by entering `E`, `M` and `H` as shown as the instruction given by KAJI.
 ![Add Chapter 3](UG_Images/addChapter3.PNG)
 * Step 4: You have just created a new chapter!
 Good Job!
 ![Add Chapter 4](UG_Images/addChapter4.PNG)